 Trustees Approve Slight Increase in Tuition to Balance Budget

-Bucks County residents will pay $123 a credit for tuition starting this fall as part of the college’s ongoing strategy of incremental increases.
+Bucks County residents will pay $145 a credit for tuition starting this fall.

-$3,866 for 24 credits (including technology and activities fees) during the 2013-14 academic year, an increase of $144.
+The increase means that a typical returning full-time student – a Bucks County resident taking 12 credits a semester – will pay $4,418 for 24 credits and fees for the 2017-18 academic year, an increase of $120.
 For a detailed breakdown of tuition and fees, visit www.bucks.edu.